mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 ### Authenticators

-__Authenticators implement the steps to authenticate the session.__ An app can have several authenticators for different kinds of authentication providers (e.g. the application's own backend server, external authentication providers like Facebook etc.) while the session can always only be authenticated with one authenticator at a time (see the
-[API docs for `Session#authenticate`](http://ember-simple-auth.simplabs.com/ember-simple-auth-api-docs.html#Ember-SimpleAuth-Session-authenticate).
+__Authenticators implement the concrete steps necessary to authenticate the session.__ An application can have several authenticators for different kinds of authentication mechanisms (e.g. the application's own backend server, external authentication providers like Facebook etc.) while the session is only authenticated with one authenticator at a time (see the [API docs for `Session#authenticate`](http://ember-simple-auth.simplabs.com/ember-simple-auth-api-docs.html#Ember-SimpleAuth-Session-authenticate).
-The authenticator to use is only chosen when authentication is triggered:
+The authenticator to use is chosen when authentication is triggered:

 ```js
 this.get('session').authenticate('authenticator:custom', {});